-Whether we’re talking about first year students or 5th years, having instant access to detailed directions can help minimize stress and make university experiences better.
-This article will examine the benefits of wayfinding solution on campuses.
+Whether we’re talking about first-year students or 5th years, having instant access to detailed directions can help minimize stress and make university experiences better.
+Additionally, this article will examine the benefits of wayfinding solutions on campuses.

 University is an exciting time in a young adult’s life.
-It’s their first real taste of freedom and independence, and, often, their first time living completely on their own.
-New students have many experiences to look forward too, but there are also many adjustments they need to make, all while trying to meet high expectations to succeed in the classroom.
+Not only is it their first real taste of freedom and independence, but it’s also often their first time living completely on their own.
+While new students have many experiences to look forward to, there are also many adjustments they need to make.
+Moreover, they must do all this while trying to meet high expectations to succeed in the classroom.

 The Need for Wayfinding on Campus